 All the answers to all the questions you might have:

-Answer: We’ve tried to make it extremely easy to participate even if you’re a beginner, you’re stuck in Antarctica and/or you’re dealing with a busy schedule.
-Any day of your choice from now until March 15, you will simply come to this page, download all the challenges and test yourself wherever and whenever will be most convenient for you.
+We’ve tried to make it extremely easy to participate even if you’re still a beginner, stuck in Antarctica and/or you’re dealing with a busy schedule.
+Any day of your choice from December 15 2022 until February 28, you will simply come to this page, click the link on the bottom of this page, download all the challenges and test yourself wherever and whenever will be most convenient for you.
 You will then send us your results.
-Soon after March 15, we’ll publish a pretty scoreboard with all the results we’ve received.
-If you want, you can also send us some comments (“I messed up the divisions because the dog kept bothering me…”) for us to publish along with all the results.
+Soon after the deadline, we’ll publish a pretty scoreboard with all the results we’ve received.
+If you want, you can also send us some comments (“I messed up my last attempt because the dog kept bothering me…”) for us to publish along with all the results.

-Just like our Honorary Memory Challenge, the Honorary Mental Math Challenge will be unofficial and self-regulated.
-You will need to self-regulate everything related to timing and scoring.
+Just like our Honorary Memory Challenge, the Honorary Memory Challenge will be unofficial and self-regulated.
+You will need to manage yourself everything related to timing and scoring.
 Overall it will be mostly just a game and a way for some of us to motivate ourselves to start training more regularly again.

 Question: How will you know that people didn’t cheat?